• Skip to primary navigation

 10. Serve.
 Remove from heat and serve over steamed rice.

-Serve your Hunan beef with some Instant Pot Jasmine rice or Basmati rice.
+Serve your Hunan beef with other Chinese take-out dishes.
 Your entire family will love it!
 Enjoy!

 🥡 Storing & Reheating

-Keep any leftovers in an airtight container in the refrigerator for up to 5 days.
+Cool any leftovers, then transfer them into an airtight container.
+Store in the refrigerator for up to 5 days.

-You can reheat your Hunan beef either in the microwave or by warming it on the stove in a skillet.
+You can reheat your leftovers either in the microwave or by warming them on the stove in a skillet.
+Heat over medium-high heat until warmed.

 What Does Hunan Beef Taste Like?